 From 25 April 2020 anyone who is entitled to Statutory Maternity, Shared Parental, Paternity Pay, Statutory Adoption Pay and Statutory Shared Parental Pay and Parental Bereavement leave will have the amounts calculated based on their full pay and not the 80% furlough rate.

-Even if they return to work after 10 June an employee that is on Statutory Maternity, Shared Parental, Paternity Pay, Statutory Adoption Pay, Statutory Shared Parental Pay or Parental Bereavement leave can still be furloughed from July onwards.
+Those employees that returned to work after 10 June and were on any of the following: Statutory Maternity, Shared Parental, Paternity Pay, Statutory Adoption Pay, Statutory Shared Parental Pay or Parental Bereavement leave can still be furloughed between July and October onwards.

 Provided that an RTI payment submission was made on or before 19 March, the leave began before 10 June and the employer has previously submitted a claim for any other employee.